jocmp/YouTubeMVPDemo/YouTubeMVP-explanation.md

   }
   // ...
 ```
-Using Retrofit, we can create an interface that will handle the YouTube Data API's endpoints:
+The next step is to create an interface that will handle the YouTube Data API's endpoints
+using Retrofit:

 ```java
 public interface YouTubeApi {